What Exactly is a Fee?

 - Examples include standby service charges for the availability of municipal water [see Jones v.
 Water Commission of Detroit, 34 Mich 273, 275 (1876)] and sewer [see Ripperger v.
 Grand Rapids, 338 Mich.
 682, 62 N.W.2d 585 (1954)] services.

 - Yes it charges water and sewer fees for services affecting public health and sanitation.
-However, those fees are not for the availability of those services but rather, for actual services furnished.
+However, these fees are not for the availability of those services but rather, for services actually furnished.
 Only after the customer has rendered his/her/its “consent” to become the District’s public utility customer.

 - See Medeiros, supra, at 973 P.2d 741 citing Vanceburg v.
 Federal Energy Regulatory Comm’n, 571 F.2d 630, 644 n.
 48 (D.C.Cir.
 1977), cert. denied, at 439 U.S. 818, 99 S.Ct.
 79 (1978).